How to check your roof

 - Extension ladder with a suitable height.

 - Safety harness.

 - 700kg breaking strain rope.

 - Soft-sole shoes with grip.

 If you do not have the relevant safety equipment, we recommend hiring a roofer or a drone surveyor to assess your roof.

 Flashing is another word for the metal strips which act as a seal on your chimneys, skylights, satellite dishes, vents and other objects on your roof.
 If the flashing sits flush against the roof with no gaps for water to seep in, and none of the sealing is cracked, it should be OK – providing it’s been fitted with permanently waterproof, 100% silicone sealant.

 Flashing can slip over time – so you’ll need to check for any signs of movement and replace anything that looks rusty.
-Flashing, roof sealant and caulk can be found in DIY shops, but unless you are confident in checking your roof and have the proper safety equipment needed, call in a Checkatrade recommended roofing expert.
+Flashing, roof sealant and caulk can be found in DIY shops, but unless you have the proper safety equipment needed, call in a Checkatrade roofing expert.